Boltzmann machine learning with a variational quantum algorithm: Introduction

-Motivated by the recent development of the quantum machine learning with NISQ device, we propose a new scheme to implement the BM learning by using NISQ device based on the variational imaginary time simulation.
-A Gibbs state can be prepared by leveraging thermofield-double technique combined with the variational imaginary time simulation~\cite{yuan2019theory}, and we can in principle use this state for Boltzmann machine learning.
-However, this technique needs two copies of quantum states, which is not necessarily ideal for NISQ devices because the number of qubits is quite restricted for them.
-Instead, in order to reduce the number of the required qubits, we use a pure initial state that contains all possible computational basis states with the same amplitude (that is a separable state of $\ket{++\cdots +}$ where $\ket{+}=\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$ is an eigenstate of $\hat{\sigma}_x$), and perform the imaginary time evolution on the initial state to obtain the desired state.
+In this paper, we propose a new scheme to implement the BM learning by using NISQ devices based on the variational imaginary time simulation.
+We use a pure initial state that contains all possible computational basis states with the same amplitude (that is a separable state of $\ket{++\cdots +}$, where $\ket{+}=\frac{1}{\sqrt{2}}(\ket{0}+\ket{1})$ is an eigenstate of $\hat{\sigma}_x$), and perform the imaginary time evolution on the initial state to obtain the desired state.
 By reading out the state in the computational basis after applying the variational imaginary time simulation algorithm, the probability distribution becomes the same as what is required for the BM learning.
-Importantly, the necessary number of the qubits of our scheme is halved compared to the previous approach to prepare the Gibbes state~\cite{yuan2019theory}.
-As the number of qubits is limited in NISQ devices, our efficient scheme to use fewer qubits would have a practical advantage.
+Our proposal focuses on special cases to simulate the classical BM where only diagonal terms of its Hamiltonian are relevant.
+The possible advantage of our scheme is that we do not need two copies of quantum states unlike the scheme in~\cite{yuan2019theory}, and this reduces the number of qubits to implement the algorithm.

 The rest of this paper is organized as follows.
-In section II, we explain the standard setup of BM learning.
-In section III, we give the outline of the variational imaginary time simulation.
-In section IV, we propose our algorithm of BM learning with the variational imaginary time simulation.
-In section V, we show the numerical results of our algorithm.
-In section VI, we compare our method with other schemes of BM learning.
-Finally, we conclude and summarize this paper, in section VII.
+In section~\ref{sec:BML}, we explain the standard setup of BM learning.
+In section~\ref{sec:variational imaginary time method}, we give the outline of the variational imaginary time simulation.
+In section~\ref{sec: learning with imaginary time simulation}, we propose our algorithm of BM learning with the variational imaginary time simulation.
+In section~\ref{sec:results}, we show the numerical results of our algorithm.
+In section~\ref{sec:comparison}, we compare our method with other schemes of BM learning.
+Finally, we conclude and summarize this paper in section~\ref{sec:conclusion}.